Record-breaking California fire may take until September to contain

 It may take until September to contain the largest fire in California history, which is now nearly the size of Los Angeles.

-So far, two firefighters have been injured while fighting the Mendocino Complex Fire, which consists of two fires — the Ranch Fire and the River Fire — in Northern California.
-The pair have burned 292,692 acres and was 34% contained as of Tuesday evening.
+So far, two firefighters have been injured while fighting the Mendocino Complex Fire, which consists of the Ranch and River fires in Northern California.
+The two have burned 300,086 acres and were 47 percent contained as of Wednesday morning.

 Cal Fire estimated that full containment could take until September 1.
 The Mendocino Complex Fire ignited on July 27.